gazebosim/docs/tutorials/sensor/sensor_demo.md

 </plugin>
 ```

-As explained in the Moving robot [tutorial](../Moving_robot/moving_robot.md),
+As explained in the [Moving robot tutorial](../Moving_robot/moving_robot.md),
 we can publish an output depending on a received input.
 So when we receive
 `data: true` on the `/wall/touched` topic we publish
 `linear: {x: 0.0}, angular: {z: 0.0}` to make our robot stop.

 ## Lidar sensor

 We don't want our robot to touch the wall at all because this may cause some damage, so instead of the contact sensor we can use the Lidar.
-Lidar is an acronym for light detection and ranging.
-This sensor can help us to detect obstacles around the robot.
+Lidar is an acronym for "light detection and ranging".
+This sensor can help us detect obstacles around the robot.
 We will use it to measure the distance between our robot and the wall.

-First let's create a frame to fix our lidar to it.
+First let's create a frame to fix our lidar to:

 ```xml
 <frame name="lidar_frame" attached_to='chassis'>